 The Luna 1, launched by the Soviet Union in 1959, was the first man-made object to go into orbit around the Sun.

 Space probes do not have astronauts.

-There are three types of space probes, there are lunar (moon) probes, solar (sun) probes, and probes that investigate the rocky surfaces on planets or the gases on gaseous planets.
+There are three different types of space probes.
+There are lunar (moon) probes, solar (sun) probes and probes that investigate the rocky surfaces on planets or the gases on gaseous planets.
 They all have different missions.